 Ramps, representing the street, run upstage and off to left and right.

 As the curtain rises, LOUIS and MIKE, longshoremen, are pitching coins against the building at left.

 A distant foghorn blows.

 [Enter ALFIERI, a lawyer in his fifties turning grey; he is portly, good-humoured, and thoughtful.
 The two pitchers nod to him as he passes.
 He crosses the stage to his desk, removes his hat, runs his fingers through his hair, and grinning, speaks to the audience.]

-This playwright has a detailed vision of how this will all look and you can expect all the following directions to fit into this framework, so get visualising it now!
+Miller has a detailed vision of how this will all look and you can expect all the following directions to fit into this framework, so get visualising it now!

 Scene directions can get really atmospheric – the two men repeatedly and aimlessly tossing a coin and then the foghorn sounding paint a slightly depressed picture before any words are spoken.

 In both examples, the scene direction (what is already on stage) leads naturally straight into stage directions (what happens on stage next), with “Enter Vladimir” and “Enter ALFIERI”